dqj5182/Weighted_Random_Sampling_for_Egyptian_Hieroglyph_Classification/README.md

 Glyphnet | - |  |
 Capsule Network | - | 91.32% |

+Weighted sampler allows our data loader to load similar number of images for each label.
+This prevent wrong performance evaluation scheme with too much emphasis on image labels with too many images (our dataset is very unbalanced).

 Performances (40 classes with weighted sampler for Ensemble Learning):
 **Model** | Pretrained | From scratch | # of models | # of epochs |
 ------------ | ------------ | ------------- | ------------- | ------------- |